Louisiana HB 598: ABLE (2015)

 “…The ABLE Account Program is hereby created and shall be administered by the ABLE Account Authority, refereed to hereafter as “the authority” to encourage and assist individuals and families in saving private funds for the purpose of supporting persons with disabilities in endeavors to maintain health, independence, and quality of life…”

-Louisiana Medicaid Infrastructure Grant
+Louisiana Medicaid Infrastructure Grant (2009)

 “The Medicaid Infrastructure Grant Program is authorized under Section 203 of the Ticket-to-Work and Work Incentives Improvement Act.
 The… program provides funding to states for Medicaid infrastructure development that will build supports for people with disabilities who would like to be employed.
 States are encouraged to use grant funding to implement and develop the optional working disabled eligibility group (Medicaid buy-in), increase the availability of statewide personal assistance services, form linkages with other state and local agencies that provide employment related supports, and create a seamless infrastructure that will maximize the employment potential of all people with disabilities.”

-“The Individualized Plan for Employment, hereafter referred to as IPE, and all subsequent amendments assure that each individual determined eligible for vocational rehabilitation services or determined appropriate for extended evaluation services shall have a formal plan for services.… The format of the IPE, to the maximum extent possible, will be in the language or mode of communication understood by the individual.”
+“The Individualized Plan for Employment, hereafter referred to as IPE, and all subsequent amendments assure that each individual determined eligible for vocational rehabilitation services or determined appropriate for extended evaluation services shall have a formal plan for services… The format of the IPE, to the maximum extent possible, will be in the language or mode of communication understood by the individual.”

-Louisiana Employment First Initiative Memo
+Louisiana Employment First Initiative Memo (2011)

 “The OCDD official position statement on Employment First: Employment will be the primary outcome for all persons receiving OCDD services who are of working age.
 Employment is characterized by typical jobs with competitive compensation that are fully integrated into the workplace.
 A more thorough implementation statement with further detailed definitions, desired outcomes and operational procedures will be released as they are finalized.”

-LA New Opportunities Waiver (0401.R02.00)
+Louisiana New Opportunities Waiver

-Louisiana’s ESEA Flexibility Request
+Louisiana’s ESEA Flexibility Request (2013)

 “By submitting this flexibility request, the SEA requests flexibility through waivers of the ten ESEA requirements listed below and their associated regulatory, administrative, and reporting requirements by checking each of the boxes below.
 The provisions below represent the general areas of flexibility requested; a chart appended to the document titled ESEA Flexibility Frequently Asked Questions enumerates each specific provision of which the SEA requests a waiver, which the SEA incorporates into its request by reference.”
-The Louisiana Department of Education’s ESEA flexibility request was approved on May 29, 2012.”

 Louisiana’s Demand-Driven Workforce Investment Plan